 Congratulations to Associate Prof. Andrea Tales, Prof. Ian Thornton (Swansea/Malta) and Prof. Tony Bayer (Cardiff) who have been awarded a PhD studentship by BRACE-Alzheimer's Research (£79,397 over a period of 3 years).
 The studentship will investigate vascular cognitive impairment and vascular dementia, which are under-investigated and poorly characterised compared to Alzheimer’s disease (AD).
 In Alzheimer's disease there is evidence of significant disruption in the functional integrity of a far wider range and level of brain operations than those examined routinely, including many aspects of visual processing, such as attention, eye movements, multi-sensory integration and intra-individual variability in reaction time.
 These aspects of behaviour may impact upon functional independence, quality of life and social interaction and be predictive of future decline.
 Behaviourally-relevant dysfunction above that inferred by traditional neuropsychological testing may also occur in Vascular dementia.
 However, this possibility has not been investigated extensively and thus in the present study we aim to examine a wide range of brain function in Vascular dementia using an array of simple, easily administered computer-based tests.

 Dr Nick Davis, who will be joining the Department in October, has featured in a video describing research he and colleagues conducted on 'Challenges of proper placebo control for non-invasive brain stimulation in clinical and experimental applications'.
-The article is published in the current issue of European Journal of Neuroscience and you can view the video here.
+The article is published in the current issue of European Journal of Neuroscience

 This week, Prof. Andy Parrott of the Department of Psychology and colleagues from Hertfordshire University and the European Monitoring Centre for Drugs and Drug Abuse (EMCDDA), are hosting the Second International Conference on Novel Psychoactive Substances at Swansea University, 12th and 13th September 2013.